Parliamentary.ai

 Overview

-This bill aims to increase transparency and employee voice in the setting of executive pay within UK companies.
-It mandates shareholder ratification of remuneration committee decisions and requires companies to disclose pay ratios between top and bottom earners in their annual reports.
+This bill aims to increase transparency and employee involvement in the decision-making process regarding executive pay in larger companies.
+It mandates shareholder ratification of remuneration committee decisions and requires companies to report on pay ratios between top and bottom earners.

 Description